sysgain/informatica-p2p/README.md

 1. From command prompt, navigate to the secure agent installation directory

      cd  C:\Program Files (x86)\Informatica Cloud Secure Agent\main\agentcore

-2. You can check the registration status of a Secure Agent using the following
+2. You can check the registration status of a Secure Agent using the following command in the same directory:

-command in the same directory: consoleAgentManager.bat isConfigured
+     consoleAgentManager.bat isConfigured

 ##### From the Informatica Cloud portal

-After login into the Informatica Cloud Navigate to the Runtime Environments from Configure tab.
+After login into the Informatica Cloud navigate to the Runtime Environments from Configure tab.
 We can see a table.
-In this table under Upgrade Status we can see Up-to-date as shown below.
+In this table under Upgrade Status column we can see Up-to-date as shown below.

 ![[](images/ic1.png)](images/ic1.png)